Hair Transplants vs Scalp Micropigmentation!

 Then the doctor stitches you up, tightening your skin as much as he can.
 The better your doctor and skin, the thinner your scar will end up being once it’s all healed.
 The techs take each follicle, one by one, from that strip of skin, and then get it ready to be implanted back into the top of your scalp, one by one.
 This surgery takes most of the day to complete.
 But it doesn’t end there, this is just the beginning.

 For the next month, I was recovering from the surgery and headaches while my scalp was recovering from the trauma of being cut from ear to ear.
+During this time, I spent many hours in a hospital bed that provided some comfort, as I had to find supportive care furnishings designed for long-term comfort.
 I had some shooting nerve pain in my head for years after this procedure.
 For the following year, I had to wait for the new hairs to grow, I was advised to take alopecia for the rest of my life to keep all the hairs and was also advised to grow my hair out to a length where my scar wouldn’t be visible (now short fades).
 I figured all the pain, money, and sacrifice would be worth it once I had a full head of hair again.
 I was gravely mistaken.
+For concerns about medical mistakes during treatment, you can secure Orange County hospital error legal help to address the consequences of medical mistakes.

 By the time I was 30 years old, I had lost the rest of my own hair, and even some of the transplant hairs.
 I was completely bald, and the transplant I had done 5 years earlier was a complete waste of time, money, and pain in my head.
 That’s when I started doing extensive research and learning about transplants in more detail (something I should’ve done before my transplant).